SteelCompendium/data-md-dse/Bestiary/Monsters/Gnolls/Statblocks/Gnoll Cackler.md

 reason: 2
 intuition: 2
 presence: 2
-traits:
-  - name: Death Frenzy
-    effects:
-      - effect: Whenever a non-minion ally within 5 squares of the cackler is reduced to 0 Stamina, the cackler moves up to their speed and can make a melee free strike.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Moment of Brutality
+    name: Moment of Brutality
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 8
     target: One creature
     effects:
       - roll: Power Roll + 2
-        t1: 4 psychic damage; I < 0 the target makes a free strike against a creature of the cackler's choice
+        tier1: 4 psychic damage; I < 0 the target makes a free strike against a creature of the cackler's choice
-        t2: 5 psychic damage; I < 1 the target makes a free strike against a creature of the cackler's choice
+        tier2: 5 psychic damage; I < 1 the target makes a free strike against a creature of the cackler's choice
-        t3: 7 psychic damage; I < 2 the target uses a signature ability against a creature of the cackler's choice
+        tier3: 7 psychic damage; I < 2 the target uses a signature ability against a creature of the cackler's choice
+      - name: Effect
-      - effect: An ally targeted by this ability ignores the damage and can make a free strike.
+        effect: An ally targeted by this ability ignores the damage and can make a free strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Cackler's Cackletongue
+    name: Cackler's Cackletongue
     icon: ❇️
     cost: 4 Malice
     keywords:
       - Area
       - Magic
-    type: Maneuver
+    usage: Maneuver
     distance: 2 burst
     target: Each creature in the area
     effects: